tabeth/jsblock/README.md

 Runnable JavaScript code snippets, in your browser.
 Powered by Ace Editor.

 ## Acknowledgements:
-This is a fork of [codeblock.js](http://ink.github.io/codeblock.js/)
+This was inspired by [codeblock.js](http://ink.github.io/codeblock.js/)